redis/redis-doc/docs/manual/scaling.md

 * The ability to **automatically split your dataset among multiple nodes**.
 * The ability to **continue operations when a subset of the nodes are experiencing failures** or are unable to communicate with the rest of the cluster.

-Redis Cluster TCP ports
+### Redis Cluster TCP ports
----

-Every Redis Cluster node requires two TCP connections open.
-The normal Redis TCP port used to serve clients, for example 6379, plus the second port named cluster bus port.
-The cluster bus port will be derived by adding 10000 to the data port, 16379 in this example, or by overiding it with the cluster-port config.
+Every Redis Cluster node requires two open TCP connections: a Redis TCP port used to serve clients, e.g., 6379, and second port known as the cluster bus port.
+By default, the cluster bus port is set by adding 10000 to the data port (e.g., 16379); however, you can override this in the cluster-port config.

-This second *high* port is used for the Cluster bus, that is a node-to-node communication channel using a binary protocol.
-The Cluster bus is used by nodes for failure detection, configuration update, failover authorization and so forth.
+This second port is used for the cluster bus, which is a node-to-node communication channel using a binary protocol.
+The cluster bus is used by nodes for failure detection, configuration update, failover authorization, and so forth.
 Clients should never try to communicate with the cluster bus port, but always with the normal Redis command port, however make sure you open both ports in your firewall, otherwise Redis cluster nodes will be